Bruno-Bells/userlist/README.md

 6. ```
    docker-compose exec website project add all
    ```
    `this 6th command will populate the database, by default 1000 users will be generated when you run the command.
-To change this go to config/settings.py and increase the INITIAL_SEED_COUNT variable. then run this command again.`
+To change this go to config/settings.py and increase/decrease the INITIAL_SEED_COUNT variable. then run this command again.`

 7. `open your web browser and enter the following url`
    ```